Florida: Environmental issues

 Florida is a low per capita energy user.
-As of 2008, it is estimated that approximately 4% of energy in the state is generated through renewable resources.
-Florida's energy production is 6% of the U.S. total energy output, while total production of pollutants is lower, with figures of 6% for nitrogen oxide, 5% for carbon dioxide, and 4% for sulfur dioxide.
+In 2008, approximately 4% of energy in Florida was generated through renewable resources.
+In 2008, Florida's energy production was 6% of the U.S. total energy output.
+Its production of pollutants was lower, with 6% of national nitrogen oxide production, 5% for carbon dioxide, and 4% for sulfur dioxide.
 Wildfires in Florida occur at all times of the year.

 All potable water resources have been controlled by the state government through five regional water authorities since 1972.

 Red tide has been an issue on the southwest coast of Florida, as well as other areas.
 While there has been a great deal of conjecture over the cause of the toxic algae bloom, there is no evidence that it is being caused by pollution or that there has been an increase in the duration or frequency of red tides.
 Red tide is now killing off wildlife or Tropical fish and coral reefs putting all in danger.

 The Florida panther is close to extinction.
 A record 23 were killed in 2009, mainly by automobile collisions, leaving about 100 individuals in the wild.
 The Center for Biological Diversity and others have therefore called for a special protected area for the panther to be established.
 Manatees are also dying at a rate higher than their reproduction.
 American flamingos are rare to see in Florida due to being hunted in the 1900s, where it was to a point considered completely extirpated.
 Now the flamingos are reproducing toward making a comeback to South Florida since it is adamantly considered native to the state and also are now being protected.

 Much of Florida has an elevation of less than 12 ft, including many populated areas.
 Therefore, it is susceptible to rising sea levels associated with global warming.
 The Atlantic beaches that are vital to the state's economy are being washed out to sea due to rising sea levels caused by climate change.
 The Miami Beach area, close to the continental shelf, is running out of accessible offshore sand reserves.
 Elevated temperatures can damage coral reefs, causing coral bleaching.
 The first recorded bleaching incident on the Florida Reef was in 1973.
 Incidents of bleaching have become more frequent in recent decades, in correlation with a rise in sea surface temperatures.
 White band disease has also adversely affected corals on the Florida Reef.